louismullie/temp-data/markdown_final/d3ffccd4-8f4e-57ca-61e4-16e5ee6bf68c.md

 ### Guidelines for the use of echocardiography as a monitor for therapeutic intervention in adults: a report from the American Society of Echocardiography [^0bd98e75].
 Journal of the American Society of Echocardiography (2015).
 Medium credibility.

-Prosthetic valve thrombolysis monitoring — echocardiographic thresholds and response assessment: "Both TTE and TEE have been used to detect prosthetic valve thrombosis and monitor therapy effectiveness," and "Fibrinolytic therapy is recommended if left-sided prosthetic valve thrombus area (planimetered on a 2D image) is < 0.8 cm^2, with serial Doppler echocardiographic monitoring of mean gradients across the valve to assess effectiveness of either fibrinolytic or unfractionated heparin treatment."
-"A significant reduction in the transvalvular gradient at 24 hours is indicative of effective therapy," and "both are equally effective at monitoring for reductions in transvalvular gradients."
+Prosthetic valve thrombolysis monitoring — echocardiographic thresholds and response assessment: "Both TTE and TEE have been used to detect prosthetic valve thrombosis and monitor therapy effectiveness", and "Fibrinolytic therapy is recommended if left-sided prosthetic valve thrombus area (planimetered on a 2D image) is < 0.8 cm^2, with serial Doppler echocardiographic monitoring of mean gradients across the valve to assess effectiveness of either fibrinolytic or unfractionated heparin treatment".
+"A significant reduction in the transvalvular gradient at 24 hours is indicative of effective therapy", and "both are equally effective at monitoring for reductions in transvalvular gradients".

 ---